Do You Have a Dental Emergency in Hamilton?

 - See a dentist immediately for possible replacement of the expelled tooth

-Tooth fractures are a common dental emergency.
+Tooth fractures are a common emergency.
 Some fractures are minimal, such as a small nick to the edge of a tooth.
 Others may fracture the tooth completely in half, or take away a significant portion of it.
-It’s a good idea to call us even if you think a fracture is minimal.
-More serious fractures may result in the loss of teeth if not treated quickly.
+You should complete the following if you have fractured any of your teeth:

 - Rinse your mouth out with clean water